jswu18/gvi-gaussian-process/README.md

 ```
 ![alt text](examples/approximate_gp.png)

-For the purposes of this example, we generate some new data to use for tempering our approximate GP.
+In practice, the approximate GP would be tempered with a held-out validation set.
-In practice, this would be a pre-selected validation set separate from the training set.
+For the purposes of this example, we generate some new data:

 ```python
 key, subkey = jax.random.split(key)
 x_temper = jnp.linspace(-1, 1, 100).reshape(-1, 1)